This is the first instalment of David Spiegelhalter's regular column called Understanding uncertainty.

 Lucky numbers and unfortunate gaps

 The UK National Lottery began on the 19th of November 1994 and there had been 1240 draws up to the 20th of October 2007.
 Six balls are randomly drawn from a set of forty-nine numbered balls.
 If you correctly predict the six numbers, you get a share of the jackpot.
-The animation below shows how often each of the 49 numbers came up in the first 1240 draws.
+The figure below shows how often each of the 49 numbers came up in the first 1240 draws.

 We can take another angle on this by looking at the gap between each time a number comes up.
 The animation below keeps track of each time a specific number is not drawn.
+The animation starts from the beginning of 2000.

 If you look carefully from the start of 2000, you'll see that the longest gap observed is 72, for number 17, which appeared in draw 435 on the 23rd of February 2000, but did not appear again until draw 508 on the 4th of November 2000.
 A back-of-the-envelope calculation shows that such a long gap is rare indeed.
 The chance of a particular number occurring in a single draw is 6/49, which means that the probability of a number not being picked is 1-6/49=43/49.
 The chance of this happening 72 times in a row is thus (43/49)72, which is roughly 0.000082, or 1 in 12,500!